luci/luci-go/lucicfg/doc/README.md

 )
 ```

 Now run `lucicfg generate main.star`.
-It will create a new directory `generated`
+It will create a new directory
-side-by-side with `main.star` file.
-This directory contains `project.cfg` and
+`generated` side-by-side with `main.star` file.
+This directory contains the
-`cr-buildbucket.cfg` files, generated based on the script above.
+`project.cfg` and `cr-buildbucket.cfg` files, generated based on the script
+above.

 Equivalently, make the script executable (`chmod a+x main.star`) and then just
 execute it (`./main.star`).
 This is the exact same thing as running `generate`